proxytranslation/user-docs/dashboard/menu/discovery/pages.md

 ### Exclusion State

 A project can keep tabs on many distinct URLs.
-For example, query parameters, especially in combination tend to increase the number of URLs, potentially crowding the page list and result in much unnecessary scrolling.
-Use the exclusion filters at the bottom of the side menu (together with the search field) to get a clearer view of your currently selected or excluded set of URLs (see below for the details of exclusion/inclusion rules).
+For example, query parameters, especially in combination tend to increase the number of URLs, potentially crowding the page list and resulting in much unnecessary scrolling.
+Use the exclusion filters at the bottom of the side menu (and in combination with the search field on top) to get a clear view of your currently selected or excluded set of URLs (see below for the details of exclusion/inclusion rules).

+Note that you can use the search field to search for *any part* of a URL, not just the beginning.

 ## Top Menu